-Producers and remanufacturers of agricultural products, who are affected by the COVID-19 crisis, are entitled for of State support from 100 000 euros up to 800 000 euros, depending of the entrepreneur's activity.
+On 14 April 2020 the Cabinet of Ministers adopted regulations for support of entrepreneurs who produce and remanufacture agricultural products and who are affected by the Covid-19 crisis.
+Maximum support amounts differ from 100 000 euros up to 800 000 euros depending on the entrepreneur's activity.